 - Read our in-depth Potensic Dreamer 4K review

 One of the more advanced beginner drones at this price, the Potensic T25 comes with one feature that sets it apart from its toy contemporaries: GPS.
 This gives it a return-to-home feature (tap a button on the controller and it’ll come back to where it launched from) and will help you locate it should you crash it out of sight somewhere.
 It also comes with a hard carry case included.

 Elsewhere, things aren’t quite as impressive.
-The battery lasts just eight minutes (thankfully two are included in the box) and the drone doesn’t fly stably in anything but the calmest conditions – so make sure to attach the included prop guards.
+In our time with the drone, the battery lasted just eight minutes (thankfully two are included in the box) and the drone didn't fly stably in anything but the calmest conditions – so you'll need to make sure you attach the included prop guards.
 While the app is nice and simple, we also experienced issues pairing the controller and drone: it required lots of switching both items on and off to get them communicating, which is never fun.

 The live view camera is also best treated as a pilot aid first and a camera second, due to its low resolution and lack of stabilization.
 Use it for the odd snap, we say, but don’t expect it to deliver aerial footage that's as good as the best beginner drones in this list.

 Known best for its scale models and RC vehicles, Revell has dipped its toes into the drone world with the optimistically named Icon.
 Priced roughly the same as the Ryze Tello, the Icon has similarly solid build quality – a cut above the cheap feel of the Simrex and Eachines models.